matthew-dobarganes/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  A: Closure is related to the scope of functions within Javascript, for example a function that's nested within another function has access to the primary function's parameters (or arguments passed into those parameters) and can access everything from the global scope all the way to the parent's function scope and its own scope.
+(Any other functions nested further in have the same perks but the outer most ones can't access the inner ones.)

 2. Study the following code, then answer the questions below.

 ```js